ftjuh/I2Cwrapper/README.md

 4. **Controller libraries** for each module, e.g. [`ServoI2C.h`](https://github.com/ftjuh/I2Cwrapper/blob/main/src/ServoI2C.h).
    - Controller libraries use **I2Cwrapper objects** to talk to the target device (like the `ServoI2C` class in `ServoI2C.h`).
    - They implement an **interface** for the respective target functionality, which transmits function calls to the target device, and receives the target's reply, if the command was asking for it.
+   - In the simplest case, they closely **mimick the interface** of an existing library  (like Arduino  `Servo.h`) which is used on the target's side to drive the actual hardware.

 ## Limitations